bigfix/developer.bigfix.com/site/reference/types/string.md

 Returns the bits of the binary number given by the string.

 {{#example}}
-Q: bit set &quot;1010&quot;
+Q: bit set "1010"
 A: 1010
 I: singular bit set
 {{/example}}

 # blockquote &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in a &amp;lt;blockquote&amp;gt; tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in a &lt;blockquote&lt; tag modified by the first given string.

 # blockquote of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in a &amp;lt;blockquote&amp;gt; tag.
+Returns an HTML snippet containing the specified string enclosed in a &lt;blockquote&lt; tag.

 # body &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in a &amp;lt;body&amp;gt; tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in a &lt;body&lt; tag modified by the first given string.

 # body of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in a &amp;lt;body&amp;gt; tag.
+Returns an HTML snippet containing the specified string enclosed in a &lt;body&lt; tag.

 # boolean &lt;string&gt; : boolean

 Returns a boolean.
-For example, boolean &amp;quot;TRUE&amp;quot;.
+For example, boolean "TRUE".

 # br &lt;string&gt; : html

-Creates an HTML &amp;lt;br/&amp;gt; tag with an included modifier, such as class.
+Creates an HTML &lt;br/&lt; tag with an included modifier, such as class.

 # bundle &lt;string&gt; : bundle